Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Children don’t have to pay federal or provincial income tax unless the amount they earn exceeds the “basic personal amounts” determined by the federal and provincial governments each year.
-So, any amount your child earns above the federal basic personal amount is taxable at the federal level.
+This basic personal amount falls under $15,000, which means your child would have to earn more than $15,000 before they’d need to start paying taxes to the CRA.
 Similarly, any amount your child earns above the provincial basic personal amount is taxable at the provincial level.

 The government has made an exception to the basic personal amount tax exemption, however, and this is known as the “kiddie tax.”

-Years ago, parents would give their children money in the form of corporate dividends, which were then used to pay for the child’s living expenses like private school and extracurricular activities.
+Years ago, parents would give their children money as corporate dividends, which were then used to pay for the child’s living expenses like private school and extracurricular activities.
 Between certain tax credits and the fact that children don’t usually have enough taxable income to begin with, parents could use these contributions to shift a significant portion of their income onto their children to avoid paying income tax.